Scottish Association for Metals

 • Travel and accommodation costs for society members to attend events away from the home university

 Applications for funding should be sent by email to scottishmetals@gmail.com outlining the intended purpose of the grant and the size of grant being sought.
-Grants will be awarded on a first-come first-served basis and this call will close once the budget allocated has been committed.
-The amount available to an individual society or student group will range from £100 to £1000 but will typically be approximately £500.
+Each application will be considered on its own merits by Council such as innovative use of materials / manufacturing, inclusivity of the work within the group etc. The amount available to an individual society or student group nominally be up to £750 though larger applications will be considered.

 Successful applicants are expected to acknowledge publicly the support of the Scottish Association for Metals and may be asked to give a short report or presentation of their activities.